 - 1 gram organic dried Tangerine (Citrus reticulata) peel

 - 1 gram organic dried Fennel (Foeniculum vulgare) seeds

 - 1 gram organic dried Hawthorn (Crateagus pinnatifida) berries

-- 1 inch slice of organic fresh Ginger (Zingiber officinale) root
+- 1-inch slice of organic fresh Ginger (Zingiber officinale) root

-Jessica Baker, LAc, RH (AHG) is an author, acupuncturist, herbalist, aromatherapist and educator.
-Her passion for all plants is reflected in her formulations, private practice and classes on aromatherapy, herbalism, and Chinese medicine.
+Jessica Baker, LAc, RH (AHG) is an author, acupuncturist, herbalist, aromatherapist, and educator.
+Her passion for all plants is reflected in her formulations, private practice, and classes on aromatherapy, herbalism, and Chinese medicine.
 As a continuing education provider, she teaches at several herbal symposia and conferences throughout the United States.
 Jessica is on the faculty of the Holistic Cannabis Academy and The Colorado School of Clinical Herbalism.
-Having many years experience as a clinician, Jessica is a master formulator, understanding the importance of plant synergy and energetics.
+Having many years of experience as a clinician, Jessica is a master formulator, understanding the importance of plant synergy and energetics.